velmurugan20031610-ship-it/portfolio-simple-website/README.md

+🌟 My Portfolio Website

+Welcome to my personal portfolio website! 🚀
-This is a simple personal portfolio website created using HTML and basic CSS.
+This project is built using HTML and  CSS to showcase a clean, simple, and user-friendly design.

-It contains two pages:
+📌 What’s Inside

-Home Page – A brief introduction about me and my work.
+Home Page – A quick introduction about me and what I do.

-Contact Page – A section to get in touch with me.
+Contact Page – An easy way to connect with me.

-Technologies Used
+🔍 Why View This?

+Minimal yet attractive design 🎨

+Easy navigation between pages 🔗

+A glimpse of my web development journey 💻

+🛠️ Built With

-HTML for structure
+HTML – Structure

-CSS for styling
+CSS – Styling

+HOW TO VIEW :
+You can acess my portfolio website by cliking the link:() feel free to explore the content and get in touch!